Ratio Christi at the University of Nebraska-Lincoln v. The Members of the Board of Regents of the University of Nebraska

 Description: Christian student organization, Ratio Christi, filed a federal lawsuit against the University of Nebraska-Lincoln for failing to distribute money collected from mandatory student fees to student organizations in a fair, viewpoint-neutral manner.

 “Today’s college students are the future leaders of our country, which is why it is critical that universities model our First Amendment values,” said ADF Senior Counsel Gregg Walters.
-“The University of Nebraska–Lincoln now has the tremendous responsibility and opportunity to protect freedom of speech on its campus.”
+“It’s the duty of university officials to ensure student organizations are treated fairly and objectively, not blatantly discriminated against because of a club’s particular religious or ideological viewpoint as happened to Ratio Christi.
+We’re pleased the University of Nebraska-Lincoln has taken this necessary step to protect freedom of speech on its campus.”

 Ratio Christi is a recognized student organization that seeks to advance, teach, and defend Christian beliefs.
 As part of its mission, Ratio Christi regularly hosts events on campus that discuss topics like philosophy, ethics, politics, and current events from a Christian perspective.

-In recent years, ADF has reached successful settlements with universities in Georgia and Colorado after they agreed to change their policies to protect Ratio Christi’s First Amendment rights.
-Additionally, ADF attorneys filed a federal lawsuit Monday on behalf of Ratio Christi against the University of Houston-Clear Lake for discriminating against the group’s Christian beliefs by excluding Ratio Christi from Registered Student Organization status and the benefits that come with that recognition.
+In recent years, ADF has also reached successful settlements with universities in Texas, Georgia, and Colorado after they agreed to change their policies to protect Ratio Christi’s First Amendment rights.